GPGN268/SP2026-FP03-Solar-Impacts-on-Magnet-Fields/README.md

 There was a solar event on September 14, 2017

-These plots show the spike in each direction of the megnetopshere of mars
+These plots show the spike in each direction of the magnetopshere of mars

 ![Magnetic Field Components](media/magnetic_comps.png)